Advent Of Code and Algorithms

 will run lines 2-7.
 In order to get a feel for it lets begin looking at the first few

 days individually.
-In our calculations we will let \(\alpha\) be equal to the
+In our calculations we will let A

 Following this pattern: